HalisYason/adding-products-app/README.md

 # adding-products-app

-## özellikler
+## features

-- ürün bilgileri ekleme
+- adding product information
-- silme
+- erasure
-- listeleme
+- listing

 ##
-PyQt5 ile tasarlanmıştır ve veritabanı entegrasyonu vardır.
+It is designed with PyQt5 and has database integration.

 ##